-\The NAIN Tariff Score System will be used to guide the classification of the academic misconduct offence.
-The categorisation of the academic misconduct offence will also be informed by the academic disciplinary context provided by the module leader/equivalent and/or evidence of mitigating circumstances submitted by the student.
+^{}The NAIN Tariff Score System will be used to guide the classification of the academic misconduct offence.
+The categorisation of the academic misconduct offence will also be informed by the academic disciplinary context provided by the module leader/equivalent or Academic Integrity Champion and/or evidence of mitigating circumstances submitted by the student.

-This is not an exhaustive list of sanctions, please consult with relevant sections of this document for more information
+† This is not an exhaustive list of sanctions, please consult relevant sections of this document for more information.